ThomasPfuhl/gdm/README.md

 ## Purpose
 Provide a webframework with CRUD functionalities for the metadata of research Projects.
-(PMD is an acronym fpr Project MetaData).
+(PMD is an acronym for Project MetaData).
 The underlying data architecture is generated on-the-fly via a backend-UI.

 ## Implementation
 - Laravel 5.1